WILAB-HIT/Resources/entity_assertion_relation/data_sample/README.md

 >
 C=加强护理(intensive care) P=577:581 T=treatment A=present

-**Details of the entity relation information in the file "discharge1.xml.rel"**
+**Details of the relation information in the file "discharge1.xml.rel"**

 E: entity group